-LIT-132 Women of Color (3 s.h.)
-Prerequisite: ENG-102, Composition & Speech I, or ENG-105, Composition I, or comparable course or approval of instructor.
+LIT-132 Women of Color

+Prerequisite: ENG-102, Composition and Speech I, or ENG-105, Composition I, or comparable course or approval of instructor.
 A study of the writings of contemporary women of color from this country and around the world.
 Autobiographies, short stories, poetry, plays, essays, and novels will be studied.
 Discussion and writing will focus on the critical analysis of the works.
-(45-0) Equivalent to 30-206, LITS-105.
+(45-0-0-0) Equivalent to 30-206, LITS-105.

-LIT-150 World Literature I (3 s.h.)
-Prerequisite: ENG-102, Composition & Speech I or ENG-105, Composition I, or comparable course or approval of instructor.
+LIT-150 World Literature I

+Prerequisite: ENG-102, Composition and Speech I, or ENG-105, Composition I, or comparable course or approval of instructor.
 Readings are drawn from several of the world's great civilizations up to the 18th Century.
-This course emphasizes prose and poetry from the religious and secular traditions of the Far East, South Asia, the Ancient Mediterranean, Northern Europe, and Ancient and Medieval I Near East.
-(45-0) Equivalent to 30-201, LITS-201.
+This course emphasizes prose and poetry

 LIT-151 World Literature II (3 s.h.)
-Prerequisite: ENG-102, Composition & Speech I, or ENG-105, Composition I, or comparable course or approval of instructor.
+Prerequisite: ENG-102, Composition and Speech I, or ENG-105, Composition I, or comparable course or approval of instructor.
 Readings are taken from works of short story, poetry, novel, and drama from around the world.
 The course will primarily focus upon literature written from the early 18th Century to present.
 World Literature I is not required.
-(45-0) Equivalent to 30-202, LITS-202.
+(45-0-0-0) Equivalent to 30-202, LITS-202.

-LIT-160 Short Story/Novel (3 s.h.)
-Prerequisite: ENG-102, Composition & Speech I, or ENG-105, Composition I, or comparable course or approval of instructor.
+LIT-160 Short Story/Novel

+Prerequisite: ENG-102, Composition and Speech I, or ENG-105, Composition I, or comparable course or approval of instructor.
 A study of selected works of fiction in the short story and novel as forms of literature.
 Discussion and writing emphasizing interpretation, critical analysis, and judgment/evaluation.
-(45-0) Equivalent to 30-112, LITS-102.
+(45-0-0-0) Equivalent to 30-112, LITS-102.

+LIT-170 Poetry/Drama

-LIT-170 Poetry/Drama (3 s.h.)
-Prerequisite: ENG-102, Composition & Speech I, or ENG-105, Composition I, or comparable course or approval of instructor.
+Prerequisite: ENG-102, Composition and Speech I, or ENG-105, Composition I, or comparable course or approval of instructor.
 A study of selected works of poetry and drama as forms of literature.
 Discussion and writing emphasizing interpretation, critical analysis, and judgment/evaluation.
-(45-0) Equivalent to 30-111, LITS-101.
+(45-0-0-0) Equivalent to 30-111, LITS-101.

 LIT-230 Law Enforcement in Contemporary Literature (3 s.h.)
-Corequisite: ENG-105, Composition I or ENG-102, Composition and Speech I, or permission of instructor.
+Corequisite: ENG-105, Composition I, or ENG-102, Composition and Speech I, or permission of instructor.
 This course will examine issues arising in the field of law enforcement as reflected in contemporary literature and its literary antecedents.
 The literature will include selected works of poetry, fiction, and drama.
 Discussion and writing will emphasize interpretation, critical analysis, and judgment/evaluation.
-(45-0)
+(45-0-0-0)

-MAP-353 Clinical Procedures I (4 s.h.)
+MAP-353 Clinical Procedures I

 Assist physician with examinations and treatments, prepare patients for examinations and diagnostic procedures, administer first aid and CPR, maintain and use aseptic techniques, obtain and record patient data.
-Perform routine tests, autoclave instruments, and prepare sterile setups.
+Perform routine tests, sterilize instruments, and learn related terminology.
 If taking curriculum beyond a one-year period, this course should be taken during the final year of the curriculum.
-(45-30) Equivalent to 90-141, MEDA-701.
+(45-30-0-0) Equivalent to 90-141, MEDA-701.

-MAP-358 Clinical Procedures II (5 s.h.)
-Prerequisite: MAP-353, Clinical Procedures I. A continuation of Clinical Procedures I with emphasis on pharmacology, administration of medications, electrocardiography and the circulatory system.
-Principles of radiography and nutrition.
-Collection and testing of laboratory specimens, including phlebotomy.
+MAP-359 Clinical Procedures II

+Prerequisite: MAP-353, Clinical Procedures I. A continuation of Clinical Procedures I with emphasis on pharmacology, administration of medications, electrocardiography, principles of radiography, nutrition, and collection and testing of laboratory specimens including phlebotomy.
+Students are placed in a clinical setting for 1 semester hour (45 clock hours) for application of theory/skills.
 If taking curriculum beyond a one-year period, this course should be taken during the final year of the curriculum.
-(45-75) Equivalent to 90-142, MEDA-702.
+(60-30-45-0)